sa-tre/satre-specification/docs/source/specification.md

 ```

 {ref}`Information governance <pillar_information_governance>`
-: What the organisation does to ensure information risk is measured and managed to an acceptable level.
+: What the TRE operators do to ensure information risk is measured and managed to an acceptable level.

 {ref}`Computing technology <pillar_computing_technology>`
-: What the organisation does to manage systems for storing, retrieving, and sending information.
+: What the TRE operators do to manage systems for storing, retrieving, and sending information.

 {ref}`Data management <pillar_data_management>`
-: What the organisation does to manage data assets and ensure information remains secure.
+: What the TRE operators do to manage data assets and ensure information remains secure.

-In addition to these capabilities, any organisation running a TRE (TRE organisation) will need to possess various {ref}`supporting capabilities <pillar_supporting>`.
+In addition to these capabilities, any TRE operator will need to possess various {ref}`supporting capabilities <pillar_supporting>`.
 Examples of supporting capabilities include complying with legal requirements and managing relationships with stakeholders.